joedski/recipebook/recipes/nodejs-server-streamline.md

     at node.js:999:3
 ```

 Strangely enough, running this using `child_process/exec` works just fine.
 So that's why for now.
+Something somewhere may not be quoting a string.